thinkjs/www.thinkjs.org/view/en/doc/2.0/controller.md

 })
 ```

-如果每个 Action 里都要使用者手工写一个 `var self = this`，势必比较麻烦。为了解决这个问题，ThinkJS 在 Action 里直接提供了一个参数，这个参数等同于 `var self = this`，具体如下：
+If user must manually write `var self = this` in each Action, it’s certainly very trouble.
+To solve this problem, ThinkJS provides a parameter directly in Action, which is equivalent to `var self = this`, as follows:

 ```js
 module.exports = think.controller({